WePay Terms of Service - United States

 WePay offers an application programming interface ("API") to retrieve information from or submit requests to WePay.
 WePay also offers software development kits (“SDKs”) to make API calls and simplify mobile app development.
 Developers who use the WePay API or SDKs, the applications that they develop, and the users that these applications serve, are subject to the terms of this Agreement.

 WePay grants you a limited, worldwide, royalty-free, non-assignable, non-sublicenseable and non-exclusive license to use the SDKs solely to develop applications to make use of WePay services.
 You may not use the SDKs for any purpose not expressly permitted by this license.
-You may not copy (except for backup purposes), modify, adapt, redistribute, decompile, reverse engineer, disassemble, or create derivative works of the SDKs or any part of the SDKs.
+You may not copy (except for backup purposes, and with all titles, trademark, copyright, and other proprietary and restricted rights notices), modify, adapt, redistribute, decompile, reverse engineer, disassemble, or create derivative works of the SDKs or any part of the SDKs.
 The API and some components of the SDKs may be licensed under an open source software license; use, reproduction and distribution of the API or select components of the SDKs are governed by the terms of that open source software license.
+The ROAM SDK is owned by ROAM Data Inc., a Delaware corporation.
+Use, reproduction and distribution of the ROAM SDK is limited to the foregoing license, and you shall not make available or distribute all or any part of the ROAM SDK to any third party by assignment, sublicense or by any other means, or in any way allow any third party access to the ROAM SDK.

 WePay or third parties own all legal right, title and interest in and to the API and SDKs, including any Intellectual Property Rights that subsist in the API or SDKs.
 “Intellectual Property Rights” means any and all rights under patent law, copyright law, trade secret law, trademark law, and any and all other proprietary rights.
 WePay reserves all rights not expressly granted to you.